fabiocicerchia/go-proxy-cache/README.md

 ### Customisations

-- **HTTP 2 HTTPS Redirects**, optional, status code to be used when redirecting HTTP to HTTPS.
+- **HTTP to HTTPS Redirects**, optional, status code to be used when redirecting HTTP to HTTPS.
 - **GZip Compression**, optional.
 - **Server Timeouts**, it is possible to configure in details the server overall timeouts (read, write, headers, handler, idle).
 - **Fine tuning circuit-breaker and TLS settings**, it is possible to adjust the settings about thresholds, timeouts and failure rate.